Go Back

 Sakana no Nitsuke (Japanese Simmered Fish)

-Sakana no Nitsuke is one of the most iconic Japanese dishes, featuring white fish.
-You can enjoy the mild flavor of the fish in a sweet and savory soy-based sauce.
+Sakana no Nitsuke is one of the most classic and iconic Japanese dishes, typically prepared using white fish.
+The delicate flavor of the fish pairs perfectly with the sweet and savory sauce, creating a beautifully balanced taste that is distinctly Japanese.

 No ratings yet